nucliflare/nlab-modbus/README.md

 The mDNS auto-discovery uses the service name `nucliflare` — this is specific to [Eastern Wall Technologies](https://ewt.tech) ser2net bridge boards.
 If your hardware advertises a different service name, pass `name_filter` to `scan_remote_boards()` or set it to `None` to discover all mDNS services.

-The three device types (SiPM, Geiger, PMT PSU) are identified by their `hardware_version` register (input register 0).
-Adding support for a new device type requires a register map in `maps/`, a device subclass in `devices/`, and an entry in the `DeviceType` enum.
+The three device types (SiPM, Geiger, PMT PSU) are identified by the **high byte** of the `hardware_version` input register (address 0); the low byte carries the board revision and is ignored for type matching.
+Adding support for a new device type requires a register map in `maps/`, a device subclass in `devices/`, and a new `DeviceType` member whose value equals the expected type byte.

 ## Project information